srujithagali/CCN_Project_Group_13/README.md

 the fourth iteration include deploying the system completely and testing whether the system is working as expected. find out any mistakes or errors and rectify them

 Iteration 5 (Final Iteration)
-This is the final step of the project. this including preparing the project report for the deployment and wrapping up everything and submitting it with all necessary files
+This is the final step of the project.
+This includes preparing the project report for the deployment and wrapping up everything and submitting it with all the necessary files